Solving the Lost YubiKey problem with WebAuthn PRF & Shamir’s Secret Sharing

 Shamir’s Secret Sharing (SSS) offers a decentralized alternative.
-Unlike standard backups that simply copy data, SSS splits a passkey’s private key into multiple unique parts called shares.
+Unlike standard backups that simply copy data, SSS splits a key into multiple unique parts called shares.
 This method allows for secure recovery without a single point of failure or reliance on weaker authentication methods.

 Practical Implementation Architecture